PaulBLim/Master_Thesis/README.md

 ## Goal

 Goal is to output and compare the features such as precision, sensitivity, specificity, accuracy, F1 and G-mean of all the models as well as Mykrobe predictor for MTB and attempt hyperparameter tuning to improve these features if possible.
-Thenceforth, investigating the possibility of predicting drug resistance for Staphylococcus aureus using the same approach.
+Thenceforth,this work can pave the way for a more efficient DST for Staphylococcus aureus.

 <!-- last sentence: which approach?
 I would also write something like: This work can pave the way for a more efficient DST for  Staphylococcus aureus  -->